Privacy Policy

 Employee records

 This policy does not apply to the collection, holding, use or disclosure of personal information that is an employee record.
+This exclusion applies only to current employees and only in relation to information directly related to the employment relationship.

 An employee record is a record of personal information relating to the employment of an employee.
 Examples of personal information relating to the employment of the employee include, but are not limited to, health information and information about the engagement, training, disciplining, resignation, termination, terms and conditions of employment of the employee.